pkivana/slot-booking-app/README.md

 # SLOT BOOKING APP

-This is APP is implemented so companies can book a time slot to load or unload goods at a warehouse
+This APP is implemented so companies can book a time slot to load or unload goods at a warehouse

 # SETUP